-In Process Communication Model (PCM), Phasing is one of the most interesting processes.
-It explains changes in how we see the world, our behaviours, and motivational needs over time, as well as long-term distress behaviours we exhibit and the signals we show when we are in distress.
+In the Process Communication Model (PCM), Phasing is one of the most interesting topics.
+It explains changes in how we see the world, our behaviours, and motivational needs over time.
+It also explains as the causes of long-term distress behaviours we exhibit and the signals we show when we are in distress.

-The motivation for writing this blog post comes from the discussions that always start in a PCM training after participants are handed their PCM profile and discover that they have or have not Phased, people want to know why.
+Motivation for writing this blog post comes from the discussions that frequently arise in a PCM training.
+After participants are handed their PCM profile and discover that they have or have not Phased, people want to know why.
 What does it mean for me?
 Is it better to have phased?
 Am I better if I phased?
 Am I better if I haven’t?

-Therefore, the concept of Phase provides keys to understanding what motivates people and also what stresses them, as it helps us understand what is the main psychological need that we experience in that phase of our life.
+The concept of Phase provides keys to understanding what motivates people and also what stresses them, by providing understanding of the psychological need that we experience in that phase of our life.

-At the beginning of our lives, our Base = our Phase.
+At the beginning of our lives, our Base and Phase are the same.
 One’s Phase can change once or more times through one’s life, in certain conditions.

-Only around one-third of the US population doesn’t go through a Phase change in their lifespan… the rest – two-thirds of the population – will experience such Phase change at least once in their life.
+Only around one third of the US population doesn’t experience a Phase change in their lifespan… the other two thirds will experience at least one Phase change in their life.

-A Phase change occurs most often when an individual is presented in life with a situation that triggers an unresolved issue, resulting in long-term, intense distress.
-This distress period is referred to as ‘Phasing’.
+A Phase change occurs when an individual is presented in life with a situation that triggers an unresolved Phase issue.
+This results in long-term, intense distress.
+This distressed period is referred to as ‘Phasing’.

-After working through this and experiencing the often painful, but healthy underlying feelings (e.g., grief, in the case of the Thinker; fear in the case of Persister, etc.), a person will have a new Phase.
+After working through this and experiencing the authentic and healthy emotion (e.g., grief, in the case of the Thinker; fear in the case of Persister, etc.), a person will experience a new Phase.
 The new Phase will be that of the next floor of his or her condominium.

-The Personality Type of that next floor, whatever that might be, will become that person’s new Phase Personality Type.
-It will now determine what the new Psychological Needs (personal and professional motivations) are, as well as the new corresponding Distress Sequence the person experiences.
+The Personality Type of that next floor, will become their new Phase Personality.
+It will determine what their new Psychological Needs (personal and professional motivations) are, as well as the corresponding Distress Sequence the person experiences.

 Also, one thing to remember: we cannot force ourselves to phase.
 This is not in our control.
 What we can control is how fast we go through the process of phasing… how fast we work through those issue emotions.